Creating Custom Meta Boxes in WordPress

-In the previous post, we have talked about the WordPress custom field, which allows you to add and output a new entry in a post using the Custom Field box that WordPress provides in the post editing screen.
-If however you are not comfortable using the custom field box (we all have our individual preferences), here’s an alternative: you can create a meta box.
+In a previous post, we discussed the WordPress custom field, which allows you to add and display new entries in a post using the Custom Field box provided in the post editing screen.
+If you prefer an alternative to using the custom field box, you can create a meta box instead.

-A meta box is a customized box that we create on our own, which may contain input or other interactive UI to add new entries of posts or pages.
-You can use the meta box instead of the Custom Field box to do the same thing.
-Let’s see how to create one.
+A meta box is a customized interface that we create ourselves, which may include input fields or other interactive elements to add new entries for posts or pages.
+This method serves the same purpose as the Custom Field box, so let’s explore how to create one.

 Creating a Meta Box

-WordPress providse an API function, called add_meta_box, which lets us create a meta box straight away.
-This is it in its utmost basic form.
+WordPress provides an API function called add_meta_box, which allows us to create a meta box easily.
+Here’s a basic implementation:

 function add_post_reference() {